GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

    * **View**: View objects are the basic building blocks of User Interface(UI) elements in Android.
 View is a simple rectangle box which responds to the user's actions.
 Examples are EditText, Button, CheckBox etc. View refers to the ```android.view.View``` class, which is the base class of all UI classes.
    * **ViewGroup**: ViewGroup is the invisible container.
 It holds View and ViewGroup.
 For example, LinearLayout is the ViewGroup that contains Button(View), and other Layouts also.
 ViewGroup is the base class for Layouts.</br>

 * **What is the difference between a regular .png and a nine-patch image?**</br>
    * It is one of a resizable bitmap resource which is being used as backgrounds or other images on the device.
 The NinePatch class allows drawing a bitmap in nine sections.
-The four corners are unscaled; the middle of the image is scaled in both axes, the four edges are scaled into one axis.</br>
+The four corners are unscaled; the middle of the image is scaled in both axes, the four edges are scaled into one axis.

+        - In general, a Nine-patch image allows resizing that can be used as background or other image size requirements for the target device.
+The Nine-patch refers to the way you can resize the image: 4 corners that are unscaled, 4 edges that are scaled in 1 axis, and the middle one that can be scaled into both axes.</br>

 * **What is the difference between Bitmap and Drawable in Android?**
     - A **Bitmap** is a representation of a bitmap image (something like java.awt.Image).